knot-system/knot-home/README.md

 You should routinely backup your content.
 To do so, copy these files & folders to a secure location:

 - the `config.php`.
-This contains things like the sitename and which theme you use and other settings
+This contains the theme you use and other settings
 - if you have a custom theme inside the `theme/` directory, make a backup of it as well.
 The `theme/default/` theme comes with the system, so no need to back it up

 When you want to restore a backup, delete the current folders & files from your webserver, and upload your backup.
 You should also delete the `cache/` folder, so everything gets re-cached and is up to date.
 If you also want to update or reset your system, see the *Update* section above.